Lewis Armistead: Early life

 Armistead, known to friends as "Lo" (for Lothario), was born in the home of his great-grandfather, John Wright Stanly, in New Bern, North Carolina, to Walker Keith Armistead and Elizabeth Stanly.
 He came from an esteemed military family.
 Armistead was of entirely English descent, and all of his ancestry had been in Virginia since the early 1600s.
 The first of his ancestors to emigrate to North America was William Armistead from Yorkshire, England.
 Armistead's father was one of five brothers who fought in the War of 1812; another was Major George Armistead, the commander of Fort McHenry during the battle that inspired Francis Scott Key to write "The Star-Spangled Banner", which would later become the national anthem of the United States.
 On his mother's side, his grandfather John Stanly was a U.S. Congressman, and his uncle Edward Stanly served as military governor of eastern North Carolina during the Civil War.

 Armistead attended the United States Military Academy, joining in 1833 but resigning the same year.
 He rejoined in 1834 but was found deficient and had to repeat his class once more.
 In 1836 he resigned again following an incident in which he broke a plate over the head of fellow cadet (and future Confederate general) Jubal Early.
 He was also having academic difficulties, however, particularly in French (a subject of difficulty for many West Point cadets of that era), and some historians cite academic failure as his true reason for leaving the academy.

 His influential father managed to obtain for his son a second lieutenant's commission in the 6th U.S. Infantry on July 10, 1839, at roughly the time his classmates graduated.
 He was promoted to first lieutenant on March 30, 1844.
 Armistead's first marriage was to Cecelia Lee Love, a distant cousin of Robert E. Lee, in 1844.
 They had two children: Walker Keith Armistead and Flora Lee Armistead.

-Armistead then served in Fort Towson, Oklahoma, Fort Washita near the Oklahoma border.
+Armistead then served in Fort Towson, Oklahoma and Fort Washita near the Oklahoma border.
 Serving in the Mexican War, he was appointed brevet captain for Contreras and Churubusco, wounded at Chapultepec, and was appointed a brevet major for Molino del Rey and Chapultepec.

 Armistead continued in the Army after the Mexican War, assigned in 1849 to recruiting duty in Kentucky, where he was diagnosed with a severe case of erysipelas, but he later recovered.
 In April 1850, the Armisteads lost their little girl, Flora Love, at Jefferson Barracks.
 Armistead was posted to Fort Dodge, but in the winter he had to take his wife Cecelia to Mobile, Alabama, where she died December 12, 1850, from an unknown cause.
 He returned to Fort Dodge.
 In 1852 the Armistead family home in Virginia burned, destroying nearly everything.
 Armistead took leave in October 1852 to go home and help his family.
 While on leave Armistead married his second wife, the widow Cornelia Taliaferro Jamison, in Alexandria, Virginia, on March 17, 1853.
 They both went west when Armistead returned to duty shortly thereafter.